Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Introduction

-In summary, the major contributions of this paper are as follows:
+In summary, the major contributions of this paper are as follows.

-\begin{itemize} \item we propose a new pipeline, HaP, to explicitly generate human bodies in point clouds through a diffusion process conditioned on depth maps and SMPL models in 3D space; \item we propose an effective SMPL rectification module to optimize SMPL models to accurate poses;

-\item we contribute a new dataset comprising high-fidelity 3D human body scans to facilitate future research endeavors, as illustrated in Fig. \ref{CityUHumansamples}. \end{itemize}
+\begin{itemize} \item we propose a new pipeline, HaP, to explicitly generate human bodies in point clouds through a diffusion process conditioned on depth maps and SMPL models in 3D space; \item we propose an effective SMPL rectification module to optimize SMPL models to accurate poses; \item we contribute a new human scan dataset comprising fine-grained, detailed scans to facilitate future research endeavors, as illustrated in Fig. \ref{CityUHumansamples}. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sectionrelatedwork} provides a comprehensive review of the existing literature, including monocular depth estimation, point cloud generation, human pose and shape estimation and single-view human reconstruction.
 Section \ref{sectionpipeline} introduces our proposed HaP in detail.
-In Section \ref{sectionexp}, we conduct extensive experiments and ablation studies to validate the effectiveness of HaP.
+In Section \ref{sectionexp}, we conduct extensive experiments and ablation studies to evaluate the effectiveness of HaP.
 Finally, Section \ref{sectionconclusion} concludes this paper.